cleyber-bezerra/SplitLearning-Wireless/README.md

 <p align='center' style="margin-bottom: -4px">E-mail: {cleyber.bezerra}@discente.ufg.br</p>
 <p align='center'>E-mail: {antonio}@inf.ufg.br</p>

 The repository contains all development related to the master's thesis entitled "Split Learning as an enabler of wireless networks for future generations".
-Being developed through the Academic Master's Course in Computer Science - In-person - Goiânia, by the Institute of Informatics (INF) of the Federal University of Goiás (UFG)
+Being developed through the Academic Master's Course in Computer Science - In-person - Goiânia, by the Institute of Informatics (INF) of the Federal University of Goiás (UFG).

 # Table of Contents
 - [Article Summary](#getting-started)